sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 ### Fifth try

 I watched one of the videos that is about self-driving.
 One of youtube put white paper on tape so the difference between floor and the tape will be more clearly seen. <br>

+I've got approximately 70% of accuracy but still it needs to be more higher accuracy in order to not move out of the lines. <br>

+I have to adjust the data by myself then it will get more higher accuracy.